LukeMeszar/HybridObjectAutoencoders/autoencoders/README.md

     - Run `python3 CIFAR_v2.py` to download data, train the model, and display the results.
     - Alternatively, run `python3 CIFAR_v2.py <model_name_here>` to display the results of the model given the pretrained model `<model_name_here>`
       - For example, `python3 CIFAR_v2.py cifar-v2-model-4.pth`
+    - Alternatively, use the Jupyter notebook to run.
+- CIFAR V3 is a model that optimizes the performance of the classifier.
+Surprisingly, it did not work well.
+  - The idea behind this model is that if the encoder can easily separate all of the classes, the encoded space is more structured and therefore easier to decode.
+  - `CIFAR_v3.py`: Python file that contains everything needed to run the CIFAR V3 model
+  - `CIFAR-classifier.ipynb`: Jupyter notebook that contains logic for running the CIFAR V3 model
+  - How to run:
+    - Run `python3 CIFAR_v3.py` to download data, train the model, and display the results.
+    - Alternatively, use the Jupyter notebook to run.
+- CIFAR U-Net is a U-Net based model on the CIFAR-10 dataset.
+It didn't work well, not because the autoencoder didn't recreate the images well (it did a great job with recreation) but because the transitions happened more in data space than in encoded space: objects simply faded in and out, which is precisely what this project is trying to avoid.
+  - `CIFAR_unet.py`: Python file that contains everything needed to run the CIFAR U-Net model
+  - `CIFAR-unet.ipynb`: Jupyter notebook that contains logic for running the CIFAR U-Net model
+  - How to run:
+    - Run `python3 CIFAR_unet.py` to download data, train the model, and display the results.
+    - Alternatively, use the Jupyter notebook to do the same.